Dre Campbell Farm

 1. Vinegar

-Organic gardeners often use vinegar mixed with water as an antifungal treatment for plants.
+Organic gardeners often use a vinegar-water mixture as an antifungal treatment for plants.

 Vinegar’s acetic acid makes it effective at controlling powdery mildew.
 However, the solution must be mild to prevent plant burn.